-PSO with Conductor Yan Tortelier Present RUSSIAN MASTERPIECES, Now thru 11/3
+PSO with Conductor Yan Tortelier Present RUSSIAN MASTERPIECES, 11/1-11/3

-Returning guest conductor Yan Pascal Tortelier and piano virtuoso/winner of the 2011 International Tchaikovsky Competition Daniil Trifonov will transport the BNY Mellon Grand Classics audience to early 20th-century Russia with the music of Prokofiev and Rachmaninoff tonight, Nov.
-1 through November 3.
+Returning guest conductor Yan Pascal Tortelier and piano virtuoso/winner of the 2011 International Tchaikovsky Competition Daniil Trifonov will transport the BNY Mellon Grand Classics audience to early 20th-century Russia with the music of Prokofiev and Rachmaninoff on Nov.
+1-3.

 One of the rising stars of the new generation of pianists, Trifonov tackles Prokofiev's tumultuous Piano Concerto No. 2, which is known for its impressive technical demands.
 The concert finishes with the Pittsburgh Symphony performing Rachmaninoff's passionate and sweeping Symphony No. 2, his answer to the critical failure of his first symphony.